Charlie Cutler Healing & Wellness Program

 - Aromatherapy is the use of essential oils from plants and is offered to improve the physical, mental, and spiritual well-being of patients.

-- Beginning February 2020, twenty cancer patients and caregivers at Stoddard will have the opportunity to participate a special, custom course on Mindfulness-based stress reduction (MBSR).
-MBSR is an eight-week evidence-based program that offers intensive mindfulness training to help with stress, anxiety, depression and pain.
+- Mindfulness-Based Stress Reduction (MBSR) is an eight-week evidence-based program offering intensive mindfulness training to help with stress, anxiety, depression and pain.
 Utilized in medical settings over the last 40 years, MBSR uses a combination of mindfulness meditation, body awareness, yoga and exploration of patterns of behavior, thinking, feeling and action to increase positive response to toxic stress, stress hardiness, focus, creativity, regulate emotions, and allow a greater sense of self-care and well-being.

 If you would like to donate to this program, click the link below or call (515) 241-6304.